School Name

 1

-Additional TA3 employed to ensure consistency of staffing throughout the day and enable tutoring and focussed interventions to take place.
-Classroom staff to cover lunchtime breaks.
+2 additional TA3 employed to ensure consistency of staffing throughout the day and enable timely focussed interventions to take place.

 Positive effects have been found in studies where teaching assistants deliver high-quality structured interventions which deliver short sessions, over a finite period, and link learning to classroom teaching.